chigoKawa/contentful-developer-examples/README.md

 ## Getting Started
 This repository serves as a practical guide on utilizing the [Contentful CLI Tool] for various common scenarios.
+Makes more sense if you attend the [Contentful Learning Center] training class.

 ##### Folder structure: